-This key is used to define what the state of the output should be set to on boot up.
-This state is set after the registry is loaded.
-This might be 60 seconds after initial power is applied.
+This key is used to define the initial behavior of relay outputs on boot up.
+The value defines a pulse duration in milliseconds where a value of 0 indicates infinity.
 Setting the key to a value of 0 would effectively close the output.
-Setting the key to a positive integer value would cause the output to pulse for the duration defined by the value given.
-Any negative or non integer value will result in no action.
+Setting the key to a positive integer would cause the output to pulse for the duration defined by the value An undefined or negative value results in no action.